 Gyeongju Historic Areas

 The semi-rural city of Gyeongju is home to an impressive collection of well-preserved temple and palace ruins built during the Silla Kingdom.
-Sculptures and pagodas demonstrate some of the finest examples of Buddhist art found in Korea while the royal tombs of Tumuli Park resemble an open-air museum.
+Sculptures and pagodas demonstrate some of the finest examples of Buddhist art found in Korea.
+And the royal tombs of Tumuli Park resemble an open-air museum.
 Excavations of the tombs revealed a host of treasures from gold to ceramics.
 There’s a total of 52 UNESCO-designated sites in Gyeongju and star attractions include the historic Bunhwangsa temple and the Anapji Pond.

 Top Tip: Visit Anapji Pond after dusk when you can enjoy a star-speckled sky and watch the reflection of carefully-placed lighting play on the water’s surface.